vitorgrizzi/xanes_parsl/README.md

     ```bash
     python scripts/expand_db.py
     ```
-    This aggregates the simulation outputs.
+    This expands the database by aggregating the simulation outputs.

 ## Directory Structure